lzim/mtl/blue/session04/s04_facilitator/mtl_session04_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontClick)

 ### That's it for _Modeling to learn_ how to prioritize team needs.
-Next is our Done/Do review
+Next is our Done/Do review.

 ## Done and Do (15 minutes)